jacktreado/dpm/README.md

   <img src="img/jammedPentalobes.png" width="400" />
 </p>

+Particles drawn with empty circles are "rattlers" i.e. are not part of the force-bearing backbone of the packing.

 ## Input

 Once you compile the main file, run the simulation using the generated binary file.
 The input parameters are: